The Ohio State University Comprehensive Cancer Center

 Main: (614) 293-5066

-NCI designated The Ohio State University Comprehensive Cancer Center (OSUCCC) in 1976.
-The adult patient care component of the OSUCCC is the Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, which opened in July 1990.
-The cancer hospital was replaced in December 2014 by a much larger facility bearing the same name—a 21-story, 1.1 million square foot, 356-bed facility that ranks as the third largest cancer hospital in the nation.
-The newer OSUCCC – James is a transformational hospital that integrates researchers, clinicians, and educators more closely than ever to enhance cancer care for people throughout Ohio, nationally, and from around the world.
+NCI designated The Ohio State University as a comprehensive cancer center in 1976.
+The adult patient care component of the OSUCCC is the Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, which opened in 1990 and was replaced in 2014 by a much larger cancer hospital of the same name.
+Clinical partners of the OSUCCC – James include The Ohio State University Wexner Medical Center, also on the Ohio State campus, and Nationwide Children’s Hospital in Columbus, Ohio.

 Research at the OSUCCC – James

-The OSUCCC – James has nearly 300 researchers who represent 11 of the 15 colleges at Ohio State University and other academic institutions such as Nationwide Children’s Hospital and Cincinnati Children’s Hospital Medical Center.
-Each scientist is a participant in one of five interactive research programs within the comprehensive cancer center: Cancer Biology, Cancer Control, Leukemia Research, Molecular Carcinogenesis and Chemoprevention, and Translational Therapeutics.
+The OSUCCC – James has over 360 researchers who represent 11 of the 15 colleges at Ohio State and at Nationwide Children’s Hospital.
+Each scientist is in one of five interactive research programs within the comprehensive cancer center:

-The work of these multidisciplinary teams of scientists contributes to the OSUCCC – James’s mission of rapidly translating groundbreaking discoveries into innovative patient care via sponsorship of hundreds of clinical trials on the latest therapies—some of which are available nowhere else.
-The OSUCCC – James is one of only a few comprehensive cancer centers funded by the NCI to conduct phase 1, phase 2, and phase 3 clinical trials of NCI-sponsored novel cancer drugs.
+These multidisciplinary teams translate groundbreaking discoveries into innovative patient care via hundreds of clinical trials on the latest therapies, some of which are available nowhere else.
+The OSUCCC – James is also funded by NCI to conduct phase 1, 2, and 3 clinical trials of novel cancer drugs provided by NCI.

 Select Scientific Initiatives at the OSUCCC – James

-* This profile was provided by the OSUCCC – James.
+This profile was provided by OSUCCC – James.